Objective and Design

 Here is a complete plant list for our Japanese Garden

 It is almost Spring and the beginning of our Open Garden Days.
 We have had a pretty mild winter until recently, but the Japanese Garden continues to astonish.
 Take for example the Hinoki False Cypress with the magnificent greens and yellows.
 It’s a visitor stopper for sure at this time of year.
 Then, there is the Dwarf Thread-Leaf Nandina located right next to the waterfall.
 The reds and oranges of this interesting evergreen shrub will draw your eyes to its intricate dissected leaves and lacy appearance.
 You’ll surely ask yourself if it really has leaves.
 We can’t go without pointing out the Coral Bark Japanese Maple at this time of year.
 You will know exactly how it got its name when you see it now.
 This tree has brilliant red-coral bark that intensifies in the winter.
 It is a must-see for those that appreciate interesting winter bark.
 It is definitely a plant with the power to stand on its own!
-And finally, a plant with flowers appearing as we sit and write - the flowering quince.
-The flowering quince never lets one down with the thrill to spy that first splash of color signaling that winter is nearing its end.
+And finally, a plant with flowers appearing as we sit and write - the flowering Japanese Quince.
+This flowering quince never lets one down with the thrill to spy that first splash of color signaling that winter is nearing its end.
 Right when a gardener needs it most, this plant brightens the garden and gets one excited about the season ahead.
 Don’t miss the outstanding drama in the garden at this time of year.
 Come take a peek.
 You may just see something that you want to add to your landscape.